-Several conservation planning tools are available for the study areas.
-These tools allow for the potential identification of any sensitive and important areas from a vegetation and faunal perspective at the early stage of a development and allow for the fine-tuning of plans and infrastructure layouts.
+One conservation planning tool is available for the study area.
+This tool allows for the potential identification of any sensitive and important areas from a vegetation perspective at the early stage of a development and allow for the fine tuning of plans and infrastructure layouts.